fastapi/fastapi/docs/tutorial/security/oauth2-jwt.md

 That way, you can create a token with an expiration of, let's say, 1 week, and then, after a week, when the user comes back with the token, you know he's still signed into your system.

 And after a week, the token will be expired.
-And if the user (or a third party) tried to modify the token to change the expiration, you would be able to discover it, because the signature would not match.
+And if the user (or a third party) tried to modify the token to change the expiration, you would be able to discover it, because the signatures would not match.

 If you want to play with JWT tokens and see how they work, check <a href="https://jwt.io/" target="_blank">https://jwt.io</a>.